Restaurant in Beijing, China

 Does Baiweiyuan Dumpling handle dietary restrictions?

 No dietary accommodation policy is documented for Baiweiyuan.
-Traditional dumpling restaurants in Beijing commonly offer pork, lamb, seafood, and vegetable-filled varieties, so vegetarians usually have options — but those with strict allergen requirements or gluten intolerance should approach with caution given the format.
+Traditional dumpling restaurants in Beijing commonly offer pork, lamb, seafood, vegetable-filled varieties, so vegetarians usually have options — but those with strict allergen requirements or gluten intolerance should approach with caution given the format.
 If dietary flexibility is a hard requirement, a venue with a documented menu is a safer choice.

 What should I order at Baiweiyuan Dumpling?